 But what is simply ridiculous about Grimm’s theory, is that according to him, there were oily marks on the towel in the bathroom, caused by a handgun that was wiped clean with it.
 Leaving oil or gunpowder residu marks behind.
 Now, we must remember the attack was bloody and it was gruesome.
 Whatever the weapon was, it had to be full of blood.
 Now Grimm wants us to believe that the murderer wiped this bloody weapon in such a way that only the oil and/or residu came off.
 One would think that it would rather be a oily/bloody mix that came off onto the towel.
 Or does he want us to believe that the murderer wiped an oily gun before the attack?
 Under what circumstances would one walk around with a oily gun, and then rather to hit than shoot somebody with it?

-Grimm was also the expert who said that a part of Inge’s flesh was bitten off, then the bloody skin was dropped onto the bathroom floor, picked up and then flushed down the toilet.
+Grimm was also the expert who said that a part of Inge’s flesh was bitten off, then the bloody skin was dropped onto the bathroom floor, picked up, and then flushed down the toilet.
 Wertheim was/is an ardent supporter of Grimm’s theories and they even flaunted these theories widely.
 However, Grimm did testify in court.
-(Here is his full report on this)
+Here is his full Report on this:

-2. Prof Gert Saayman said that even a torch (the thing you shine light with) could have inflicted these wounds.
-Saayman maintained that the hammer was only but a small little thing (“‘n klein ou hamertjie”), and he felt it could not do much damage to the skull.
+2. Prof Gert Saayman even said that a torch (the thing you shine light with) could have inflicted these wounds.
+Saayman maintained that the hammer was only but a small little thing (“’n klein ou hamertjie”), and he felt it could not do much damage to the skull.

 3. In order to explain why the “lip print” is not “complete” (see below).